Offer accurate, official RT-PCR COVID-19 results in ~30 minutes at your pharmacy

 Insurance may not be accepted for voluntary testing purposes, so customers who request to be tested prior to travel or for other personal reasons may need to pay out of pocket.
 However, patients who are symptomatic or have been exposed to a COVID-19 patient may qualify for no-cost testing through their insurance.

-The nasal swab is simple, quick, painless, and minimally invasive compared to the more invasive nasopharyngeal swab.
+The anterior nasal swab is simple, quick, painless, and minimally invasive compared to the more invasive nasopharyngeal swab.

 RT-PCR (Reverse Transcriptase Polymerase Chain Reaction) is a method used to determine the presence of SARS-CoV-2 viral RNA in a sample.
 It is the most sensitive and accurate method of detecting a virus and is usually performed in a lab.
 The Accula SARS-CoV-2 Test is a rapid RT-PCR test that duplicates the same process and achieves the same level of accuracy in approximately 30 minutes at the point of care.